SMaloney2017/Expression-Parser/README.md

 ### RuneLite Expression-Evaluator
-An expression-parser plugin that solves mathematic equations in chat messages.
+A runelite plugin that solves mathematic equations in chat messages.